 It will be even more challenging if you are not familiar with things like meal planning, freezer meals, and food prepping.
 So you want to start researching now to see what will work for you.

-Here are some of my favourite links that I’ve learned more about meal planning and prepping from in the last few days then I knew before, and they are all beginner-friendly, simple to use, and designed by Mom’s like you and me who are crazy busy.
+Here are some of my favorite links that I’ve learned more about meal planning and prepping from in the last few days then I knew before, and they are all beginner-friendly, simple to use and designed by Mom’s like you and me who are crazy busy.

 Enjoy your pregnancy

 There are so many things to do when you find out that you are pregnant, but relaxing and enjoying the moments is the MOST important.
 Sure there can be days where things get not so great, but this is really one of the most special and exciting times of your life.
 So RELAX, take some extra time for yourself, and let your man spoil you.